Aurorastation/Aurora.3/vueui/README.md

  - `params` - key value pairs to send to `Topic` of object.
 Can contain objects or arrays (DM keyed lists and lists respectively).
  - `unsafe-params` - Used to execute a generic `Topic()` call to the game.
 Requires that you specify the `src` object as a valid reference, otherwise it will not function. **Should not generally be used**, primary use-case is backwards compatibility with older APIs that are spread out over multiple objects.
  - `icon` - icon that should be used in that button.
 For available icons look at `\vueui\styles\icons.scss`
- - `push-state` - Boolean determining if current ui state should be pushed on button click.
-This often results in `vueui_data_change` call right before `Topic` call.

 Events:
  - `click` - Fires when button is clicked.